-During the year ended December 31, 2020, the Company sustained net losses from operations and negative cash flow from operating activities.
-The Company's cash and cash equivalents as at December 31, 2020 was approximately \$86 million.
-The Company's cash as at February 28, 2021 was approximately \$170 million.
-Although the Company anticipates it will eventually have positive cash flow from operating activities, to the extent that Company has negative cash flow in any future period, certain of the proceeds from any offering of securities of the Company may be used to fund such negative cash flow from operating activities.
+The Company has sustained net losses from operations and negative cash flow from operating activities in the past and may do so again in the future.
+To the extent that Company has negative cash flow in any future period, certain of the proceeds from any offering of securities of the Company may be used to fund such negative cash flow from operating activities.